X1pe0/X1pe0/README.md

 ### 💬 Hi there,

-I am a Network and Information Security Analyst currently working on obtaining my OSCP and GSEC certifications.
-Currently working on "Blue team" via live enviroments such as VM Cloud/Clustered Nodes, Web Applications (Apache/Nginx, PHP, Etc...), Unix Systems, Windows LDAP (Full domain environments), and overall Network Exploitation.
+Network and Information Security Analyst working on obtaining an OSCP and GSEC certification.
+Currently working as "Blue team" via live enviroments such as VM Cloud/Clustered Nodes, Web Applications (Apache/Nginx, PHP, Etc...), Unix Systems, Windows LDAP (Full domain environments), and overall Network Exploitation.
 Owner of a small VPS/Cloud web hosting solution using Proxmox and VMware/Hypervisor or KVM Solutions.
 My code may not look the best, but it works!

 💻 Currently working on:
 - [GridTrex](https://github.com/X1pe0/GridTrex): IoT Scanner